Skip to the content.

 Overview

-The Generated TTS feature automatically synthesizes missing airline announcements using Azure or ElevenLabs (will add more providers next) Text-to-Speech, providing a seamless fallback before default audio is used.
+The Generated TTS feature automatically synthesizes missing airline announcements using Windows (local), Azure, or ElevenLabs Text-to-Speech, providing a seamless fallback before default audio is used.
 This ensures your passengers always hear appropriate announcements, even when custom audio files are missing.

 Setting up a TTS Provider